slackapi/python-slack-sdk/docs-src/scim/index.rst

 `SCIM API <https://api.slack.com/scim>`_ is a set of APIs for provisioning and managing user accounts and groups.
 SCIM is used by Single Sign-On (SSO) services and identity providers to manage people across a variety of tools, including Slack.

-`SCIM (System for Cross-domain Identity Management) <http://www.simplecloud.info/>`_ is supported by myriad services.
-It behaves slightly differently than other Slack APIs.
+`SCIM (System for Cross-domain Identity Management) <http://www.simplecloud.info/>`_ is supported by a myriad of services.
+It behaves slightly differently from other Slack APIs.

 Refer to `the API document <https://api.slack.com/scim>`_ for more details.